geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-03/meeting-transcript.md

 so yeah let's see let's like think about what let's think about what model we want to do.

 ##### **Chenyu** [[00:06:52](https://www.youtube.com/watch?v=Wf9mQ0vVcHQ&t=412)]
-Llama llama everyone wants llama everyone wants llama
+LLaMA LLaMA everyone wants LLaMA everyone wants LLaMA

 ##### **Geohot** [[00:06:59](https://www.youtube.com/watch?v=Wf9mQ0vVcHQ&t=419)]
-yeah that seems good okay cool $500 bounty yeah well what's the smallest llama now
+yeah that seems good okay cool $500 bounty yeah well what's the smallest LLaMA now

 ##### **Chenyu** [[00:07:11](https://www.youtube.com/watch?v=Wf9mQ0vVcHQ&t=431)]
 I think there's like 1B, the one we use in chat.
 The small one we use in chat, not a default one.

 ##### **Geohot** [[00:07:23](https://www.youtube.com/watch?v=Wf9mQ0vVcHQ&t=443)]
-Is the small one we use in chat a llama?
+Is the small one we use in chat a LLaMA?

 ##### **Chenyu** [[00:07:29](https://www.youtube.com/watch?v=Wf9mQ0vVcHQ&t=449)]
-Not a llama?
+Not a LLaMA?
-It's a K6 quantized llama, right?
+It's a K6 quantized LLaMA, right?
 That one.
-Anyway, the smallest llama.
+Anyway, the smallest LLaMA.

 ##### **Geohot** [[00:07:41](https://www.youtube.com/watch?v=Wf9mQ0vVcHQ&t=461)]
-Well, let me...
+Well, let me..
 Yeah, yeah, yeah.

 ##### **Chenyu** [[00:07:45](https://www.youtube.com/watch?v=Wf9mQ0vVcHQ&t=465)]
 Or GPT-2.

 ##### **Geohot** [[00:07:46](https://www.youtube.com/watch?v=Wf9mQ0vVcHQ&t=466)]
 Yeah, yeah, yeah.
-No, let's stick with Llama 1B.
+No, let's stick with LLaMA 1B.
-So Llama 1B faster than Torch on CPU in CI.
+So LLaMA 1B faster than Torch on CPU in CI.
 No weight download needed.
 Just model speed.
 Cool.